-If you intend to use a build system that does not have a built-in generator, you may still be able to do so.
-There are several options:
+If you intend to use other build system that has not a built-in generator, you might still be able to do so.
+There are several options.

 - First, search in bintray.
-Generators can now be created and contributed by users as regular packages, so you can depend on them, use versioning, and evolve faster without depending on the conan releases.
-See generator packages. - You can use the text or json generator.
-It will generate a text file, simple to read and to parse that you can easily parse with your tools to extract the required information. - Use the conanfile data model and access its properties and values, so you can directly call your build system with that information, without requiring to generate a file. - Write and create your own generator.
+Generators can now be created and contributed by users as regular packages, so you can depend on them, use versioning, evolve faster without depending on the conan releases, etc. Check generator packages. - You can use the text or json generator.
+It will generate a text file, simple to read and to parse that you can easily parse with your tools to extract the information. - Use the conanfile data model and access its properties and values, so you can directly call your build system with that information, without requiring to generate a file. - Write and create your own generator.
 So you can upload it, version and reuse it, as well as share it with your team or community.
 Check generator packages too.

-Note: Need help integrating your build system?
+Note: Need help to integrate your build system?
 Tell us what you need. info@conan.io